AsahiLinux/docs/docs/sw/m1n1-hypervisor.md

           <PATH_TO_EXTRACTED_MACHO> \
           -- "debug=0x14e serial=3 apcie=0xfffffffe -enable-kprintf-spam wdt=-1 clpc=0"

+## Using hypervisor modules

+In addition to the builtin shell, the m1n1 hypervisor can preload and execute full Python scripts.
+These scripts are primarily used to preconfigure the hypervisor for tracing a particular piece of hardware.
+Examples can be found in `proxyclient/hv/` in the m1n1 source tree.
+These scripts are passed in to `run_guest.py`, like so:

+        python3 proxyclient/tools/run_guest.py -m proxyclient/hv/trace_dcp.py \
+          <PATH_TO_EXTRACTED_MACHO> \
+          -- "debug=0x14e serial=3 apcie=0xfffffffe -enable-kprintf-spam wdt=-1 clpc=0"

 ## Updating your m1n1 hypervisor tree

 The hypervisor/m1n1 ABI is *not* stable.
 If you have installed a fresh m1n1 build as above, you can use `run_guest.py` directly to save some time.
 However, as soon as you update your m1n1 git tree, you *must* build the updated m1n1 and run